adamcharnock/lightbus/docs/reference/events.md

-!!! note
-    We recommend read the [concepts](concepts.md) section before continuing as this will give you a useful overview before delving into the details below.

-Events are definied as properties on your API classes.
-They are useful when:
+Events are defined as properties on your [API](apis.md) classes.
+Events are useful when:

+1. You need asynchronous communication between services
-1. You wish to allow non-authoritative services to receive information without needing to concern yourself with their implementation
+1. You wish to loosely-couple your services
-2. You wish the authoritative service to perform a known task in the background
+1. You need a service to perform a task in the background

+See [event considerations] in the explanations section for further discussion.

 **Events provide at-least-once delivery semantics.** Given this, your event handlers should be [idempotent].

-## Definition
+## Defining events

 You can define events using the `lightbus.Event` class.
 For example, you could define the following bus.py in your authenication service: